Ethereum Review 2025: Investment Guide

 Layer 2 Ecosystem Development

-Ethereum's Layer 2 ecosystem has exploded in 2024-2025, providing immediate scalability solutions while the base layer focuses on security and decentralisation:
+What are Layer 2 solutions?
+Ethereum's Layer 2 ecosystem has exploded in 2024-2025.
+It provides immediate scalability solutions while the base layer focuses on security and decentralisation:

 Optimistic Rollups